10 Remedies To Heal Dry Skin Around The Nose & Prevention Tips

 2. Use Products With Glycerol

 To soothe dry, flaky skin, use creams with nourishing ingredients like glycerol.
 It is a hydrating substance that forms a protective barrier on the skin and helps lock in the moisture.
-Glycerol also has antimicrobial properties and accelerates the process of wound healing, thus giving you relief from itchiness and redness (3).
+Glycerol also has antimicrobiali XOften used in medication, it is the potential of a substance to prevent or kill microorganisms in humans and plants. properties and accelerates the process of wound healing, thus giving you relief from itchiness and redness (3).
 You can also buy pure glycerol and use it to make DIY moisturizers and serums.
 When the humidity levels drop in the air, the skin tends to get drier, and moisturizing becomes even more important.

 3. Stay Hydrated